carolinscholl/boltzmann-machines/README.md

 # Pruning Boltzmann Machines
-This repository implements pruning mechanisms for generic RBM and DBM models.
+This repository implements pruning mechanisms for generic RBM and DBM models as discussed in our article [1].
 The base repository was extended with a pruning functionality which results in the removal of weights and units.
-Specifically, we use a local estimate of Fisher Information (FI) [1] to identify irrelevant parameters, remove them, and thereby model neurodevelopmental pruning [2].
+Specifically, we use a local estimate of Fisher Information (FI) [2] to identify irrelevant parameters, remove them, and thereby model neurodevelopmental pruning [3].

 ![visualization of pruning an RBM](visualization.png)